-You should rely only on the information contained in this prospectus or any related free writing prospectus we may authorize to be delivered to you.
-We have not, and the underwriters have not, authorized anyone to provide you with any information other than that contained or incorporated by reference in this prospectus or in any free writing prospectus prepared by or on behalf of us or to which we have referred you.
-Neither we nor the underwriters take responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
+You should rely only on the information contained in this prospectus or any related free writing prospectus we and the selling stockholders may authorize to be delivered to you.
+We and the selling stockholders have not, and the underwriters have not, authorized anyone to provide you with any information other than that contained or incorporated by reference in this prospectus or in any free writing prospectus prepared by or on behalf of us or to which we have referred you.
+Neither we, the selling stockholders, nor the underwriters take responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
 This prospectus is an offer to sell only the shares offered hereby, but only under circumstances and in jurisdictions where it is lawful to do so.
 The information contained in this prospectus is current only as of its date, regardless of the time of delivery of this prospectus or any sale of shares of our common stock.